erika-n/byte_pair_encoding_for_words/Readme.md

 ### Usage
 python byte_pair_encoding_for_words.py

-The files under output show the output of this program.
+The files under output show the output of this program as applied to the text of Jane Austen's Persuasion.